Expresso (film)

-Expresso is a 10-minute British comedy short film, produced by Martin Nigel Davey and Kevin Powis, and directed by Kevin Powis, Consisting of eight micro-films involving the characters that frequent one table during one day in a British coffee house.
+Expresso is a 10-minute British comedy short film, produced by Nigel Martin Davey and Kevin Powis, and directed by Kevin Powis, Consisting of eight micro-films involving the characters that frequent one table during one day in a British coffee house.
 Former ELO drummer Bev Bevan has a cameo in the movie as a customer.

 Funded by the UK Film Council and ScreenWM, it premiered at the Cannes Film Festival in May 2007, and later released on DVD to promote the World's Biggest Coffee Morning set up by Macmillan Cancer Support and raise money for the same charity.